Epilogue logo

 • Charitable organizations

-Heads up: You can name minors as beneficiaries, but they won’t receive their full share of assets until they reach the age of majority in your province (or a later age as specified in your Will).
-Until that age, their inheritance is held in trust by an estate trustee.
-Some money can be distributed before the age of final distribution as long as the Will allows for it.
+Heads up #1: You can name minors as beneficiaries, but they won’t receive their full share of assets until they reach the age of majority in your province (or a later age as specified in your Will).
+Until that age, their inheritance must be held in trust.
+As long as the Will allows for it, part of a minor's inheritance can be paid to them before they become entitled to receive the full inheritance.

-If you have a common-law partner, it’s important to, first, have a Will, and to include your partner as a beneficiary.
-Common-law partners don’t have the same property rights as married couples upon death, so dying without a Will can lead to some disastrous results.
+Heads up #2: If you have a common-law partner, it’s important to have a Will if you want your partner to be a beneficiary.
+In many provinces common-law partners don’t have the same property rights as married couples upon death, so dying without a Will can lead to some disastrous results.

 And just in case it’s not obvious: you can't name your pet as a beneficiary.
 We know it’s sad … but it’s the unfortunate truth.